RoboSats/robosats/docs/_pages/docs/03-understand/03-premium.md

 * **Negative** premium: trade BTC at a discount with respect to the average price in centralized exchanges.
 * **Zero** premium: trade BTC at no price difference with respect to the average price in centralized exchanges.
 * **Relative** pricing method: let the price premium move with the bitcoin-fiat market rate.
-* **Explicit** pricing method: set a price premium using a fixed amount of satoshis.
+* **Explicit** pricing method: set a price premium using a fixed amount of Sats.
 * **Premium Rank**: indicates how your order premium ranks among all public orders with the same currency, ranging from 0% (smallest premium) to 100% (largest premium).

 When making the order, you will see a text summary describing your order below the "Create Order" button.
-For example, buying bitcoin for $100 at a +5.00% premium relative to the market rate would read: "Create a BTC buy order for 100 USD at a 5% premium."
+For example, buying bitcoin for $100 at a +5.00% premium relative to the market rate would read: "Buy BTC for 100 USD at a 5% premium"

 If a mistake is made when selecting a premium, or the order is not taken within your time preference, then the order can be easily cancelled to make a new one.

 Note that the percent value is limited to within two decimal places.
 Furthermore, format the decimal values using "." (point) and not "," (comma) as the decimal separator.

+***The explicit pricing method has been removed as an option for technical reasons, but could potentially come back in future updates.
+Currently, order pricing is only relative to the market rate.*

 ## **Why Have Premiums?**